sagemath/trac_to_gh/Issue 9761.md

 # Issue 9761: Update zn_poly's SPKG.txt to indicate it depends on Python.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9762

 Original creator: drkirkby